-"Audit-Related Fees" consist of fees and expenses for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements that are not "Audit Fees" and fees and expenses related to the statutory audit of the financial statements of CHMI Solutions, Inc.
+"Audit-Related Fees" consist of fees and expenses for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements that are not "Audit Fees."

 Tax Fees

 "Tax Fees" consist of fees and related expenses billed for professional services for tax compliance, tax advice and tax planning.
 These services include assistance regarding federal and state tax compliance and tax planning and structuring.